Parents, you cannot raise overly-pampered, undisciplined, disrespectful children [and expect] respect in return.

 As a parent, your first obligation is to be a parent [before] you are a friend.

-Your primary goal, when your kids are young, is parenting first.
-This establishes parental guidelines.
+When your kids are young, your primary goal is strong parenting.
+This establishes guidelines.
 It teaches children about rules and obedience.
 And it sets the foundation of who is in charge.

 Raising kids isn't a buddy-buddy-BFF-best-friend lifestyle.
 You are not their "BFF" that position is already filled by someone their own age.